Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/Advanced_lanes_finding_writeup.md

 ### 1. Camera Calibration

-The code for this step is contained in the cell 1/2 of the aforementioned [Python notebook](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb).
+The code for this step is contained in the sections 1/2 of the aforementioned [Python notebook](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb).
 Documentation for the OpenCV functions that will be referenced here below can be found [here](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html).

 In order to calibrate the camera some [reference images](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/tree/master/camera_cal) of a chessboard are used.
 The first step is to obtain "object points", which will be the (x, y, z) coordinates of the reference chessboard corners (NOTE: here we assume a 2D image, hence z will be = 0).
 "Image points" will then be collected from the images in the list through the `cv2.findChessboardCorners()` function.